NYC Mayor Eric Adams meeting President-elect Donald Trump at Mar-a-Lago today

 Preparations underway for Trump's Inauguration Day

-The meeting comes as Washington, D.C. is and the upcoming transfer of power.
+The meeting comes as Washington, D.C. is preparing for Monday's presidential inauguration and the upcoming transfer of power.

 Safety and security will be priority, especially given the two assassination attempts Trump faced last year.